vipulmesh/Astrology-App/README.md

 Coded By Vipul Meshram.
 Source of Information - Google + ChatGPT.

-If You Found Any Error Please Contact Me- vipulmeshramv20@gmail.com
+If You  Encounter Any Error Please Contact Me- vipulmeshramv20@gmail.com

 ~Regards
 Vipul Meshram